Trends: COVID-19 canceled your party? This DeWitt business will deliver 'yard cards' instead

-Heather Perez had to confront the same challenged faced by many parents in April.
+Heather Perez had to confront the same challenges faced by many parents in April.

 The COVID-19 pandemic did more than create a run on toilet paper and hand sanitizer.
 Schools were closed.
 Kids were sent home.
 Sports and activities were shelved.
 Graduation ceremonies were canceled.